 Determinate tomato plants are also known as “bush tomatoes.”
 That’s in contrast to indeterminate or vining varieties that just seem to keep on growing.
 Dwarf varieties are determinate, but the plants are smaller and sturdier in their growth than their cousins.

 In almost all instances, you still need to stake tomatoes.
-After all, even the dwarf varieties produce a weighty harvest of fruit, so little extra support is in order.
-However, vining varieties will need closer attention to staking and tying, and you may want to prune out side shoots to keep them controllable.
+After all, even the dwarf varieties produce a weighty harvest of fruit.
+A little extra support is in order.
+However, vining varieties will need closer attention to staking and tying.
+You may want to prune out side shoots to keep them controllable.

-Determinate varieties are still pretty vigorous, so those of us with limited garden space, and those who would like to grow our tomatoes in pots, are likely to find the dwarf varieties more suitable.
+Determinate varieties are still pretty vigorous.
+Those of us with limited garden space, and who would like to grow our tomatoes in pots, are likely to find the dwarf varieties more suitable.